 In the applications of interest to us, the function $g(\cdot)$ is usually defined as an optimization problem with a large number of (perhaps constrained) optimization variables, a subset of which are fixed at values \tilde{x} when the optimization is performed.
 In other applications, the values of θ are fixed parameter values, but for the problem formulation above, the values of θ are the primary optimization variables.
 Note that in general, the function $g(\cdot)$ will have a large set of parameters that are not included in θ .
-Often, the y{is} will be vectors themselves, perhaps indexed by time with index sets that vary with s.
+Often, the y{is} will be vectors themselves, perhaps indexed by time with index sets that vary with s parmest is included in Pyomo (pyomo/contrib/parmest).
+To run parmest, you will need Python version 3.x along with various Python package dependencies and the IPOPT software library for non-linear optimization.